RISC-V: Subroutine calls, jumps, and branches

 RISC-V's subroutine call jal (jump and link) places its return address in a register.
 This is faster in many computer designs, because it saves a memory access compared to systems that push a return address directly on a stack in memory. jal has a 20-bit signed (two's complement) offset.
-The offset is multiplied by 2, then added to the PC to generate a relative address to a 32-bit instruction.
-If the result is not at a 32-bit address (i.e., evenly divisible by 4), the CPU may force an exception.
+The offset is multiplied by 2, then added to the PC (program counter) to generate a relative address to a 32-bit instruction.
+If the resulting address is not 32-bit aligned (i.e. evenly divisible by 4), the CPU may force an exception.

 RISC-V CPUs jump to calculated addresses using a jump and link-register, jalr instruction. jalr is similar to jal, but gets its destination address by adding a 12-bit offset to a base register.
 (In contrast,jal adds a larger 20-bit offset to the PC.)

 jalr's bit format is like the register-relative loads and stores.
 Like them, jalr can be used with the instructions that set the upper 20 bits of a base register to make 32-bit branches, either to an absolute address (using lui) or a PC-relative one (using auipc for position-independent code).
 (Using a constant zero base address allows single-instruction calls to a small (the offset), fixed positive or negative address.)

 RISC-V recycles jal and jalr to get unconditional 20-bit PC-relative jumps and unconditional register-based 12-bit jumps.
 Jumps just make the linkage register 0 so that no return address is saved.

 RISC-V also recycles jalr to return from a subroutine: To do this, jalr's base register is set to be the linkage register saved by jal or jalr. jalr's offset is zero and the linkage register is zero, so that there is no offset, and no return address is saved.

 Like many RISC designs, in a subroutine call, a RISC-V compiler must use individual instructions to save registers to the stack at the start, and then restore these from the stack on exit.
 RISC-V has no save multiple or restore multiple register instructions.
 These were thought to make the CPU too complex, and possibly slow.
 This can take more code space.
 Designers planned to reduce code size with library routines to save and restore registers.